protobufel/protobuf-el/README.md

 ```

-For more see the documentation at https://protobufel.github.io/protobuf-el/0.6-SNAPSHOT
+For more see the documentation at https://protobufel.github.io/protobuf-el/0.6 or directly the JavaDoc at https://protobufel.github.io/protobuf-el/0.6/apidocs/index.html

 Happy coding!